Friday at 6:25 p.m. on Northeast Report Late Edition

 - Local Host Mike Nothnagel and Ian Pickus

-Last week's challenge: Start with the words “time warp again.”
-Rearrange the letters and you can spell the six-letter name of an Asian island and a seven-letter literary device.
-What are the words?
+Last week's challenge: Start with the supervocalic phrase PEANUT OIL.
+Rearrange the letters to spell the names of two instruments.
+What are they?

 This week's challenge

 Start with the word WATERLOO.
 Rearrange the letters and you can spell two four-letter words you might see in a pharmacy.
 What are the words?

 About Any Questions?

 WAMC's Friday quiz segment, Any Questions?, puts news director Ian Pickus in the hot seat, as he and listeners field questions from resident quizzer Mike Nothnagel.
 Nothnagel is Associate Professor of mathematics at The Culinary Institute of America, and a crossword constructor for the New York Times and Games Magazine, among other venues.
 Often, Mike and Ian switch seats or feature guest answerers, such as Will Shortz, Liane Hansen, John Flansburgh and Mike Doughty.